Aza102/content-ops-starter/content/pages/index.md

             justifyContent: center
         type: FeaturedItem
       - title: >-
-          AI automation from [Your Agency Name] has allowed us to scale our operations without the need for additional staff.
+          AI automation from Xpert Ai Team has allowed us to scale our operations without the need for additional staff.
 The lead generation tools have been invaluable in capturing high-quality prospects, and our sales pipeline has never been more robust.
 They truly understand